-The frequency and nature of the review of client accounts, and the factors that may trigger reviews, can vary widely depending upon the client's investment objectives and circumstances and upon the complexity, portfolio structure and size of an account.
-Various groups within the firm, including client service, trading and compliance, coordinate to monitor and manage all client accounts.
-At least quarterly, portfolios are reviewed by client service and/or compliance professionals assigned to each client for conformity to Marshfield investment policies and adherence to clients' investment guidelines and restrictions.
-However, interim reviews of varying degrees may be triggered by numerous factors, such as significant equity price or interest rate changes; new economic forecasts; asset additions to or deletions from the portfolio by the client; and/or changes in a client's objectives, instructions or circumstances.
+The frequency and nature of the review of client accounts, and the factors that may trigger reviews, can vary widely depending upon the client's investment objectives and circumstances and upon the complexity, portfolio structure, and size of an account.
+Various groups within the firm, including client service, trading, and compliance, coordinate to monitor and manage all client accounts.
+At least quarterly, portfolios are reviewed for conformity to Marshfield's investment policies and, as applicable, adherence to clients' written investment guidelines and/or restrictions.
+However, interim reviews of varying degrees may be triggered by numerous factors, such as significant equity price or interest rate changes; new economic forecasts; asset additions to or deletions from the portfolio by the client; and/or changes in a client's objectives, instructions, or circumstances.

 Client service professionals also have responsibilities in new business development.
-The number of accounts assigned to client service professionals vary depending upon an individual's other responsibilities within Marshfield or upon the complexity, size, discretion level or other circumstances of the particular client accounts involved.
+The number of accounts assigned to client service professionals varies depending upon an individual's other responsibilities within Marshfield or upon the complexity, size, discretion level, or other circumstances of the particular client accounts involved.